top of page

 Genus Colotis

-An Afrotropical genus comprising 41 species, with 24 being recorded in Uganda but only seven (C. evarne, C. danae and C. aurigineus have been recorded since the checklist was published) are represented at Semuliki.
-11 species have been recorded from the DRC Semliki Valley: this suggests that focused sampling of the grassland and the savannah patches near the Semliki river, will contribute to further species being recorded.
+An Afrotropical genus comprising 41 species, with 24 being recorded in Uganda but only seven (C. evarne, C. danae and C. aurigineus have been recorded since the checklist was published) so far recorded at Semuliki.
+11 species have been recorded from the DRC Semliki Valley, suggesting targeted sampling of the savannah patches near the Semliki river and near the offices at Sempaya, will contribute to further species being recorded.

 N thalassina.jpeg